Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Approach

 \subsection{Resource-Oriented Intentions}

-We focus on the following three resource-oriented intentions involved in code, which play a crucial role in resource management.
+We focus on three resource-oriented intentions involved in code, which play a crucial role in resource management.

-\textbf{Resource Acquisition.} Certain statements in the code, often represented by API calls, serve the purpose of acquiring resources (e.g., locks or database connections). which are typically stored in corresponding variables, for instance, \inlinecode{lock} or \inlinecode{db}.
-To formally express these intentions of resource acquisition, we introduce the notation $\bm{ACQUIRE(var, lineno)}$, where $var$ denotes the variable storing the acquired resource, and $lineno$ indicates the line number containing the statement responsible for acquiring the resource.
+\textbf{Resource Acquisition.} Statements acquire resources (e.g., locks or database connections), which are normally API invocations and involved with objects/variables of resources (e.g., \inlinecode{lock} or \inlinecode{db}).
+To structurally express the intentions of resource acquisition, we introduce the notation $\bm{ACQ(var, lineno)}$, where $var$ denotes the variable storing the acquired resource, and $lineno$ indicates the line number containing the statement responsible for acquiring the resource.

-\textbf{Resource Release.} Likewise, certain statements in the code are intended to release previously acquired resources.
-We express these intentions of resource release as $\bm{RELEASE(var, lineno)}$, where $var$ corresponds to the variable storing the resource to be released, and $lineno$ indicates the line number of the statement responsible for performing the release operation.
+\textbf{Resource Release.} Likewise, statements release previously acquired resources.
+We structurally represent the intentions of resource release as $\bm{REL(var, lineno)}$, where $var$ corresponds to the variable storing the resource to be released, and $lineno$ indicates the line number of the statement responsible for performing the release operation.

-\textbf{Resource Reachability Validation.} Certain statements in the code, typically represented by \inlinecode{if}-conditions, aim to validate whether acquired resources remain reachable within specific branches.
-To formalize these intentions of resource reachability validation, we employ the notation $\bm{VALIDATE(var, lineno)}$, where $var$ represents the variable storing the resource being validated, and $lineno$ indicates the line number of the statement responsible for performing the validation operation.
+\textbf{Resource Reachability Validation.} Conditional statements aim to validate whether acquired resources remain reachable within specific branches.
+To structurally represent the intentions of resource reachability validation, we employ the notation $\bm{VAL(var, lineno)}$, where $var$ represents the variable storing the resource being validated, and $lineno$ indicates the line number of the statement responsible for performing the validation operation.

-\textbf{\textit{Example 3.1.}} In the method depicted in Figure~\ref{fig:motivating}, the intentions of the API calls at line 167, which aims to acquire a \textit{HTTP client} resource, can be represented as $ACQUIRE(\inlinecode{client}, 167)$.
-The intention of the API call at line 185, responsible for releasing the acquired \textit{HTTP client} resource, can be denoted as $RELEASE(\inlinecode{client}, 185)$.
-The intention of the \inlinecode{if} statement at line 186, intended to validate the reachability of the acquired \textit{HTTP client} resource, can be expressed as $VALIDATE(\inlinecode{client}, 186)$.
+\textbf{\textit{Example 3.1.}} In the method depicted in Figure~\ref{fig:motivating}, the intentions of the API calls at line 167, which aims to acquire a \textit{HTTP client} resource, can be represented as $ACQ(\inlinecode{client}, 167)$.
+The intention of the API call at line 186, responsible for releasing the acquired \textit{HTTP client} resource, can be denoted as $REL(\inlinecode{client}, 186)$.
+The intention of the \inlinecode{if} statement at line 185, intended to validate the reachability of the acquired \textit{HTTP client} resource, can be expressed as $VAL(\inlinecode{client}, 185)$.